decentraland/documentation/content/creator/wearables-and-emotes/manage-collections/uploading-wearables.md

 - **Wearables**: This includes other Wearable categories.
 You can hide multiple categories.
 For more details on each category and how items interact, refer to **[Creating Wearables](https://docs.decentraland.org/creator/wearables/creating-wearables/)**.

 {{< hint warning >}}
-Note: Overrides are suggested default settings for your wearables.
-However, users can choose to hide or unhide wearables from their backpack.
+Note: The overrides you select will be the suggested default settings for your Wearable.
+However, users can customize which Wearables are hidden or showing from the Backpack.
 {{< /hint >}}

 ## **Tags**